Last updated June 02, 2026

 Statement Pooling Mode

-Here server connections assignments last only for the duration of a single statement.
-This has the same session-state limitations as transaction pooling mode while also breaking transaction semantics.
+With statement pooling mode, server connections assignments last only during a single statement.
+This process has the same session-state limitations as transaction pooling mode while also breaking transaction semantics.

-This makes all client connections behave as if in “autocommit” mode.
-If a client attempts to begin a multi-statement transaction the pooler returns an error.
+This mode makes all client connections behave as if in “autocommit” mode.
+The pooler returns an error when a client attempts to begin a multi-statement transaction.
 While that is limiting, it allows for even higher active client connection counts than with transaction pooling.
 Good use cases include serving a large volume of simple key lookups or issuing single-statement writes.

 - Has the same session state restrictions as transaction mode pooling.